arnowelzel/lightbox-photoswipe/readme.txt

 = How to modify the PhotoSwipe markup =

+Note: this only applies for PhotoSwipe 4!
+Starting with PhotoSwipe 5 modifying the markup is not supported any longer, since there is no static markup included.

-If you want to modify the existing PhotoSwipe markup, you can use the filter `lbwps_markup`.
+If you want to modify the existing PhotoSwipe 4 markup, you can use the filter `lbwps_markup`.
 This filter gets one parameter with the existing markup and must return the modified markup to be used.

 A "quick & dirty" example to add additional stuff in the header with the controls (CSS should never be inline - this is just to get a working example):